ikrav/RiceSoftware/RiceDataReader/README.md

   for testing purposes.

 Installation:
-  Just check this package out from GitHub, go to the analysis/ directory and run user code, e.g.
+  Just check this package out from GitHub, source the setup.sh file at the top directory, go to the analysis/ directory and run user code, e.g.
     root -b -q exampleReadRiceRawFormat.C+ or